dzek69/js-library-template/README.md

 - Rewire plugin for easy testing with mocks
 - Eslint integration with strict rules by default

+## Bonus

+- hardcore .yarnclean rules to use in your projects - this will be probably moved to separate project you need to rename the file (remove `.txt` extension) to use it.
+It is very restrictive and will break almost any library by default.
+Use with care.

 \* - transpiling kills JS engines optimizations, makes codes longer and tree shaking harder to do and/or slower

 ## To be done